Frequently Asked Questions

 At your request, we can activate our Server Side Anti Spam software that will detect and tag suspect email with the following: [Spam].
 This will allow you to filter spam on many email applications by writing a rule to move these tagged [Spam] emails to a junk mail folder.

-My Email address is being "Spoofed" by someone else Back to top
+My Email address is being "Spoofed" by someone else

-E-mail spoofing is fraudulent email activity in which the sender's email address is changed to make it appear as though the email originated from a different sender.
-Hiding the source of where an email message is sent is used for spam e-mail and phishing scams.
-By changing attributes of the e-mail, such as the: From, Return-Path and Reply-To fields (found in the message header), it can make the e-mail appear to be from someone other than the actual sender.
-The result is that, although the e-mail appears to come from the email indicated in the "From" field (found in the email headers) it actually comes from another e-mail address, typically the same one indicated in the "Reply To" field.
-Normally, if the spoofed e-mail is replied to, the delivery will be sent to the "Reply To" e-mail, which is often the spammer's email.
+Email spoofing is fraudulent email activity in which the sender's email address is changed to make it appear as though the email originated from a different sender.
+Hiding the source of where an email message is sent is used for spam email and phishing scams.
+By changing attributes of the email, such as the: From, Return-Path and Reply-To fields (found in the message header), it can make the email appear to be from someone other than the actual sender.
+The result is that, although the email appears to come from the email indicated in the "From" field (found in the email headers) it actually comes from another email address, typically the same one indicated in the "Reply To" field.
+Normally, if the spoofed email is replied to, the delivery will be sent to the "Reply To" email, which is often the spammer's email.
 However, the "Reply To" field could also be set to the spoofing address, causing the unknowing victim to receive an abundance of returned and failed email that they never sent.

 What can be done to prevent Spoofing:

 Unfortunately, like Spam, not much can be done to prevent this from happening.
 If you do think your email address is being spoofed, check your header to find the source's IP Address.
 Does the IP address in the header of the email show that the messages are going through your Internet Service Providers (ISP) mail server or is the mail being sent from another source not connected with your email or ISP service?
 Currently, the only thing to do is look up the IP address in the header of the spoofed email at www.arin.net and contact the ISP that owns the IP address to report the issue.
+You may also want to file a report with The Internet Crime Complaint Center.
+Normally "spoofing" only continues for a brief period of time.
+You have the option to delete the "spoofed" email address and create a new email address.
+However, this may be disruptive to your business and customers and there is no guarantee that the new email address will not be "spoofed".